Current bills affecting animals, the status and what, if any, action is needed (updated July 4, 2014):

 - SB 965: This bill increase penalties for abuse of dogs and cats.
 Introduced by Senator Boscola + 13 others.

 - SB 1107: If a kennel license has been revoked; this bill will stop a new kennel license from being issued to a person who is a member of the immediate family nor to any person who resides at the same address of the current license.
 Introduce by Senator Alloway + 6 co-sponsors.
-Status: Passed Senate Agriculture Committee.
+Status: Passed Senate unanimously.
 Action needed: Ask your State Senator to support.

 - SB 1154: This bill will help district attorneys investigate and prosecute illegal gambling operations involving animal fighting with $250,000 for the Attorney General grant to local DAs to investigate, prosecute and enforce laws relating to illegal gambling that involves animal fighting.
 Introduced by State Sen. John Yudichak.
 Action needed: Ask your State Senator to support.